 Palliative Care resources.

-For city-specific resources, check this page: City-wise/ region-wise resources.
+For India city/ region-specific resources, check this page: City-wise/ region-wise resources.

 For dementia and care related information in Assamese, Bengali, Gujarati, Hindi, Kannada, Konkani, Malayalam, Marathi, Punjabi, Tamil, Telugu, Urdu, check the links on this page: Dementia/ Alzheimer’s Information in Indian Languages.
 Also see our video resources page for links to videos in Indian languages.